ettoreciarcia/personal-website-hugo/content/publication/23-retrospective-2024/index.md

 - KCSA (June)
 - CKS (July)

-By mid-July, I officially became a Kubesonaut.
+By mid-July, I officially became a Kubestronaut.
 If you don’t believe me, you can find my face on the CNCF website!

 ![cncf-webiste](cncf-website.png)